A Guide to Team Building Activities in D.C.

 1. Culinary Team Building Activities in D.C.

-From chef-led culinary classes to food tours and private chef experiences, team building activities in D.C. are the answer to a need for unique team bonding opportunities.
-Centered around a universally loved topic — great food — these memorable experiences put a special twist on the typical team building exercise.
 While colleagues work together in the kitchen or bond over a shared meal, they'll get to build stronger relationships, work on their communication skills and brush up on their creative thinking.
-Plus, this is a great way to get out of the office and have some fun!
+Plus, this team building activity in D.C. provides a great way to get out of the office and have some fun!
 What could be better than an Office Fiesta Face-Off, complete with a guacamole competition, DIY taco lunch station, trivia and virgin sangrias?

 2. Hands-On Cooking Classes

 Between government workers and tourists, D.C. is a truly international city, which means there’s delicious, authentic cuisine from all over the world just waiting to be eaten.
 If you want to get your hands dirty, consider signing the group up for hands-on cooking classes in D.C. that span the culinary gamut.
-Whether the group wants to learn how to roll picture-perfect sushi or whip up homemade pasta on par with the best Italian restaurants, there's something for every palate and skill level.

 3. Online Culinary Team Building Activities

-Include the telecommuters in the fun with interactive online team building activities.
-These live, totally virtual events can be done from anywhere you have a computer or smart device, making them the perfect option for remote workers or folks who can't meet up in person.
-You can learn new culinary skills from top-rated chefs with online cooking classes, or perfect homemade crafts cocktails in online mixology classes.
+You can learn new culinary skills from top-rated chefs with online cooking classes, or create perfect homemade craft cocktails in online mixology classes.
 Tastings are another great way for long-distance teams to connect; virtual wine tastings are available to put a fun spin on the traditional work happy hour.

 4. Discover the Smithsonian Museums

-One of D.C.’s most popular attractions, the Smithsonian Institute is an impressive collection of dozens of museums, libraries, research centers and a zoo.
 If you have a team filled with curious creatives who like to learn, it’s hard to imagine a better destination than the Smithsonian Museums.
 Though they can be packed with tourists, these massive museums feature some of the largest and most eclectic collections in the world, making them a must-see for any teams visiting D.C.

 5. Visit the International Spy Museum

 D.C. is full of museums, but few are as intriguing — or mysterious — as the International Spy Museum.
 Dedicated to the art of espionage, this interactive museum features numerous high-tech gadgets, as well as stories and artifacts from the CIA, FBI and even fictional spies.
-One of the highlights is James Bonds’ 1963 Aston Martin DB5 from the movie Goldfinger.
-This museum makes for a great choice for a team of special agents who love movies, spy culture or gadgets.

 6. Explore Dupont Circle

-Although organized activities can be a blast, some teams prefer to simply go out for a few drinks or a show.
-If that’s your crew, you won’t want to miss Dupont Circle.
 This unique neighborhood has long been one of D.C.’s most vibrant areas, featuring countless restaurants, a lively nightlife scene and a handful of delightful museums.
 Some of the neighborhood’s most beloved venues include the D.C.
 Improv Comedy Club and the colorful Eighteenth Street Lounge.

 7. Chill Out in Rock Creek Park